Beyond Reward: Offline Preference-guided Policy Optimization: Appendix

-We further show the t-sne results of OPPO and the corresponding ablation study in the setting described in Section \ref{sec:zspace} and Section \ref{sec:one-step} in Walker and HalfCheetah.
+We also show the t-sne results of the corresponding ablation study in \ref{fig:tsne2-appendix} with the setting described in Section \ref{sec:one-step} in Walker and HalfCheetah environments.

 By comparing Fig.\ref{fig:tsne2-appendix} to Fig.\ref{fig:tsne1-appendix}, we discover that the structure of $\bz$-space significantly collapses in eight out of nine environments (except for halfcheetah medium-replay).
 More specifically, we can no longer recognize the distribution pattern and clusters that emerged in Fig.\ref{fig:tsne1-appendix}, while such an observation is in line with our conclusion in the main text.

-However, it is also worth noting that the performance of OPPO-a in the D4RL benchmark is not hindered much by this uninformative z-space, as shown in Table \ref{tab:ablation-appendix}.
-We attribute this to the effectiveness of the preference modeling phase, where our method is still able to find a meaningful $\bz^*$ in a less expressive z-space.
+However, it is also worth noting that the performance of OPPO-a in the D4RL benchmark is not hindered much by this uninformative $\bz$-space, as shown in Table \ref{tab:ablation-appendix}.
+We attribute this to the effectiveness of the preference modeling phase, where our method is still able to find a meaningful $\bz^*$ in a less expressive $\bz$-space.

 This is also justified from t-SNE(Fig.\ref{fig:tsne2-appendix}) as there our learned $\bz^*$ (orange dot) locates just in the point of deep color.